NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Menace Under Otari/Xulgath Leader (BB).md

 abilities_mid:
   - name: ""
   - name: "Stench"
-    desc: "  A creature that comes within 30-foot emanation of the xulgath and can smell the xulgath must attempt a DC 19 Fortitude check save.
+    desc: "  A creature that comes within @Template[emanation|distance:30] of the xulgath and can smell the xulgath must attempt a DC 19 Fortitude check save.
 On a failure, the creature takes a -1 status penalty to all checks and DCs until it uses an action to retch.
-A creature that succeeds at its save isn't affected by any xulgaths' stenches for 1 minute _(Use [[Conditions/Sickened 1|Sickened 1]])_."
+A creature that succeeds at its save isn't affected by any xulgaths' stenches for 1 minute _(Use [[Conditions/Sickened|Sickened 1]])_."

 attacks:
   - name: ""